vuejs/v2.vuejs.org/src/v2/guide/components-custom-events.md

 <my-component v-on:my-event="doSomething"></my-component>
 ```

-The reason for this is that unlike components and props, event names will never be used as variable or property names in JavaScript, so there's no reason to use camelCase or PascalCase.
+Unlike components and props, event names will never be used as variable or property names in JavaScript, so there's no reason to use camelCase or PascalCase.
 Additionally, `v-on` event listeners inside DOM templates will be automatically transformed to lowercase (due to HTML's case-insensitivity), so `v-on:myEvent` would become `v-on:myevent` -- making `myEvent` impossible to listen to.

 For these reasons, we recommend you **always use kebab-case for event names**.